 To use Zapier MCP with your client, you'll need:

-- A Zapier MCP server endpoint.
+- A Zapier MCP server URL.

-- Tools set up for your endpoint.
+- Tools set up for your client.

 Supported clients